Skip to main content

 Logical dimensions that are degenerate dimensions are represented with a gray header on the Canvas.

-Common degenerate dimensions
+Shared degenerate dimensions

 The two fact datasets have the same columns.
 The main difference is that they have different values for the currencykey column.